syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/WaterMark.md

 ---
 # WaterMark

 The watermark text is used to display some information regarding the NumericEditBox.
-This watermark is visible when EditText is empty or null.
+This watermark is visible when textbox is empty or null.

 {% highlight c# %}